Phenelzine Prescribing Information

-Each Phenelzine sulfate film-coated tablet for oral administration contains Phenelzine sulfate equivalent to 15 mg of Phenelzine base and the following inactive ingredients: mannitol, USP; croscarmellose sodium, NF; povidone, USP; edetate disodium, USP; magnesium stearate, NF; isopropyl alcohol, USP; purified water, USP; opadry orange Y30-13242A.
+Each Phenelzine Sulfate Tablets film-coated for oral administration contains Phenelzine sulfate equivalent to 15 mg of Phenelzine base and the following inactive ingredients: mannitol, USP; colloidal silicon dioxide, NF; povidone, USP; edetate disodium, USP; magnesium stearate, NF; purified water, USP; polyvinyl alcohol part hydrolyzed USP, polyethylene glycol-3350 NF, FD&C yellow # 6, talc USP and titanium dioxide USP.

 Phenelzine - Clinical Pharmacology